Walabot-Projects/Walabot-MeetingRoom/README.md

 ### 2. Run the server
  * Go to the repo folder
+ * In the server folder, edit the `DB_PATH` variable in the `config.py` file to be the server location
  * Run `python main.py`
  * Run `ngrok http 5000` (you'll need to download ngrok first)
  * Copy the URL output from the previous step and use it in the configuration tab at https://developer.amazon.com.